FarronF/limerick-council-meetings/meetings/2025/02/19-Meeting of the Travel & Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 23rd April 2024.md

 Mr. Golden asked if the Arthur’s Quay project will interact with the Transport Plan.
 Mr. Kennedy

-replied that both will work in tandem and the plan is cognisant of all plans for the city.--- 4
+replied that both will work in tandem and the plan is cognisant of all plans for the city.
+---
+4

 Cllr.
 O’ Hanlon referred to the recent announcement regarding cameras at traffic lights which will